stdcpp-audio/libstdaudio/README.md

 ## Disclaimer

-This implementation is still a work in progress and may have some rough edges, but it does attempt to follow the API design presented in P1386.
+> This implementation is still a work in progress and may have some rough edges, but it does attempt to follow the API design
+> presented in P1386.
 It does not exactly match P1386, though: as we discover issues and improvements, they might be implemented here first before they appear in the next P1386 revision.
+>

-Currently, this implementation works on macOS.
+> Currently, this implementation works on macOS.
 We plan to get Windows and Linux implementations done as soon as possible.

+Personally, I think this proposal wouldn't accept recently, but I really like and want to use these interfaces, so this library will be a custom implementation, which uses [SLD3](https://github.com/libsdl-org/SDL) (very awesome Directmedia Layer, version 3 WIP, I like it due to it keep to be modern) for multi-platform in fact implementation.

+Basically, this repo's custom backend is a P1386-like SLD3 C++ wrapper.
+So, may not send pr to upstream.
+Because it is no longer a header-only library. (except the proposal owner accepts that)

 ## Repository structure